 Note: Users must have the user account permission Allowed to Edit Issues enabled in order to create and edit issues.
 Administrators are automatically granted this permission.

 Next, select the support team or embassy to which this issue should be routed.
-When a session with this issue is searching for an available representative, only this team's members will be searched.
+When a session with this issue is searching for an available representative, only this team's members are searched.

 You can also set a priority.
 The default setting is Medium.
-If set to High, a customer requiring help with this issue will be moved to the head of the team’s queue.
-In most cases, the system will not send out alerts for a session with low priority until all high and medium priority sessions have been handled for that queue.
+If set to High, a customer requiring help with this issue is moved to the head of the team’s queue.
+In most cases, the system does not send out alerts for a session with low priority until all high and medium priority sessions have been handled for that queue.
 Representatives can always manually accept a low priority session from a queue in any order they want.
-When using the Get Next button, the system will always route high and medium priority sessions to that representative before low priority sessions.
+When using the Get Next button, the system always routes high and medium priority sessions to that representative before low priority sessions.

 Next, check the box if you want to allow representatives to request help for this support issue while in a session.
 If checked, the issue is listed in the Request Help flyout window of the representative console when the Session Sharing option is selected.